 When do you worship?

 We worship every Sunday at 10:30am.
-We also offer a variety of seasonal worship services, special events, and educational and social groups throughout the year.
-Check out our weekly e-newsletter or our online Google calendar (Click on “Get Involved” above!) for all the latest news and information.
+We also offer a variety of seasonal worship services and special events throughout the year.
+Click on “Get Involved” in the menu above to check out our weekly e-newsletter and our Google calendar!

 What should I wear?